 The assessment question Q1.1 was rated with 'Some progress'.
-Like the majority of NDBs, CDP is not reporting on the GHG emissions of the activities it supports (scope 3), but only the business travel as scope 3-emissions together with its operational ones (scope 1 and 2).
-In its Integrated Report (CDP, 2023a), CDP stresses that a project is underway to advance scope 3 reporting, but in the latest Integrated Report (CDP, 2024a), no updates are (yet) provided on this.
-However, CDP states that for its target of 30% lower emission intensity of direct financing by 2030 compared to 2022, it followed two widely-recognised international standards, the Partnership for Carbon Accounting Financials (PACF, 2024) as well as the Greenhouse Gas Protocol (GHG Protocol, 2024), as a first promising step.
+Like the majority of NDBs, CDP is not comprehensively reporting on the GHG emissions of the activities it supports (scope 3), but it does so for business travel-share of scope 3-emissions together with its operational ones (scope 1 and 2).
+CDP set itself the target of 30% lower emission intensity of direct financing by 2030 compared to 2022, following two widely-recognised international standards, the Partnership for Carbon Accounting Financials (PACF, 2024) and he Greenhouse Gas Protocol (GHG Protocol, 2024), as a first promising step.
+For 2023, CDP reports a decline of 7% (CDP, 2024a).
+However, this figure must not be equalised with the GHG intensity of all international activities supported by CDP (see further Q3.3).
+The absolute figures on GHG intensity reported in the annex of CDP's integrated reports do not serve as a proxy either, as they exclude financed emissions and do not distinguish between national and international activities.

 We recommend that CDP formally joins PCAF to commit itself to disclosing financed activities and their emissions within the next three years.
-We also recommend CDP to publish - as soon as possible - on its website and in its annual reports the actual and estimated future emissions data for both its direct investments (the stock of all emissions-intensive projects) and indirect investments, i.e. the GHG emissions-related to the equity shares CDP holds such as in Eni, clearly distinguishing between national and international investments.
+We also recommend CDP to publish - as soon as possible - on its website and in its annual/integrated reports the actual and estimated future emissions data for both its direct investments (the stock of all emissions-intensive projects) and indirect investments, i.e. the GHG emissions-related to the equity shares CDP holds such as in Eni, clearly distinguishing between national and international investments.